Close Menu

 Better Budgeting Starts with Understanding Your SaaS Stack

 Understanding what your SaaS stack looks like is the critical first step toward better budgeting.
-And according to Cory, “there’s a lot that goes into it.”
+And according to Wheeler, “there’s a lot that goes into it.”

-This includes taking an inventory of every SaaS application you have.
+It begins with SaaS inventory management, which discovers and helps you understand every SaaS application you have.
 But simply knowing how many apps you have isn’t enough.
 You must also understand:

 • Shadow IT